FRENCH police have been ordered to track down one of Europe’s wealthiest aristocrats over a fraud involving hundreds of British pensioners.

 The banking magnate will now be questioned in his native France, five years after a Marbella-based law firm began legal action against him.

-French police have been told by a judge in Paris to track down the wealthy scion who has various homes in the country.
+French police have been told by a judge in Paris to track down the wealthy scion who has various homes in the country, where he lives a life of luxury, dining on freshly caught fish and burgundy.

 The case involves his company, the Rothschild Financial Services Group, which stands accused of falsely advertising an equity release loan scheme, bought into by more than 130 pensioners between 2005 and 2008.